 The paper is organized in eight sections.
 Section 2 has a brief outline of both the already existing techniques and the modified technique.
 Section 3 describes the data and summarizes some of its statistics.
-In section 4 the performance of the three methods is compared for the test DEM.
-Finally, section 5 contains a discussion and section 6 is devoted to conclusions, where the results and proposed future work are discussed.
-Acknowledgments are included under headings 7 and References appear at the end.
+In section 4 the performance of the three methods is compared for the test DEM under a perfect inspector assumption, while section 5 covers the imperfect case.
+Finally, section 6 contains a discussion and section 7 is devoted to conclusions, where the results and proposed future work are discussed.
+Acknowledgments are included under heading 8 and References appear at the end.